-Similarly, we used the previous scenario to analyze the collaboration possibilities of our recommender system.
+Similarly, we used the previous scenario to analyze the collaboration possibilities of our new recommender system.
 However, in this case, the items to recommend are not the research resources, but the collaboration opportunities that could appear when the resource is a research project.
 Thus, we assumed that our system had to recommend research resources to 15 users and a training data set composed by 200 research resources of different areas.
 Then, we added 100 new resources, of which 30 resources were research projects that constituted the test data set.
 To compare the collaboration recommendations provided by the system and by the TTO staff we used those 30 projects, and not only the projects considered as relevant by the system or by the TTO staff.
 So, we can obtain specific measures with regard to collaboration recommendations.

 Then, for the 30 projects we compared the collaboration recommendations made by the system with the collaboration recommendations provided by the TTO staff.
-We classified the collaboration recommendations taking into account the categorization described in Table 3.3.
+We classified the collaboration recommendations taking into account the categorization described in Table 9.
 To understand the meaning of this table we provide the following example.
 Suppose that for project 1, the TTO staff selected user 7 and indicated him/her that he/she could collaborate with users 2, 11 and 12 to develop the project.
-Our system also selected user 7 for project 1, but in this case it recommended the collaboration with users 2, 3 and 12, and therefore, these recommendations didn't match with the TTO staff recommendations.
+Our system also selected user 7 for project 1, but in this case it recommendations.
 That is, our system presented 2 hits (for users 2 and 12), 1 failure (user 3) and a non-detected collaboration (user 11).
 Then, for project 1, Nchs = 2, Nchn = 1 and Ncfs = 1.

-Assuming this framework, we obtained the Table 3.4 for the 30 projects, being the average precision of 70.44%, the average recall of 72.50% and an average F1 of 70.40%, which show a satisfactory behavior of our system.
-The obtained results indicate that the
+Assuming this framework, we obtained the Table 10 for the 30 projects, being the average precision of 70.44%, the average recall of 72.50% and an average F1 of 70.40%, which show a satisfactory behavior of our system.